rticommunity/rticonnextdds-examples/examples/recording_service/leveldb-integration/cpp/README.md

 The following directories will be created by *Recorder* after creating the Storage Writer instance:
 - `metadata.dat` database directory.
 This database will contain two key-value entries.
-They represent the nanoseconds timestamps where the LevelDB Storage Writer was created (started) and destroyed (stopped).
+They represent the timestamps in nanoseconds where the LevelDB Storage Writer was created (started) and destroyed (stopped).
   *Replay* will request these timestamps to know the time span of the database and perform its calculations.